vuejs/docs/src/style-guide/rules-essential.md

 </div>

-## Avoid exposing private functions in mixins
+## Avoid exposing private functions in mixins {#avoid-exposing-private-functions-in-mixins}

 Always use the `$_` prefix for custom private properties in a plugin, mixin, etc that should not be considered public API.
 Then to avoid conflicts with code by other authors, also include a named scope (e.g. `$_yourPluginName_`).